About unexpected restarts

 - Disconnect all peripheral devices, such as hard drives or printers.
 If you have a desktop Mac, make sure only a display, keyboard, and mouse or trackpad are connected.

 - Use your Mac for the amount of time that it would usually take for an unexpected restart to occur.

 - If an unexpected restart occurs, follow the steps to check the internal RAM and third-party hardware.

 - If an unexpected restart doesn't occur, turn off the Mac and connect one peripheral device at a time until an unexpected restart occurs.

 Certain models of Mac computers have removable memory (RAM).
 If you have recently installed memory or a hard disk (or SSD), make sure it's compatible and installed correctly.
 If possible, remove it and test with the original memory or disk.

 - If you continue to experience unexpected restarts, contact Apple Support.

 - If your Mac is frequently restarting unexpectedly, it's important to determine the exact steps that lead up to the issue.
-The next time that your Mac restarts unexpectedly, record the date and time it occurs.
-These questions might help you diagnose the problem:
+Next time your Mac restarts unexpectedly, record the date and time it occurs.
+These questions may help you diagnose the problem:

 - Was the computer starting up, shutting down or performing a particular task when the unexpected restart happened?